-Sometimes you may be offered coupons or other incentives to encourage you to participate in various wellness programs or certain disease management programs.
-The decision about whether or not to participate is yours alone but the University recommends that you discuss participating in such programs with your Physician.
+Sometimes you may be offered coupons or other incentives to encourage you to participate in various wellness programs or certain disease management programs, surveys, discount programs, administrative programs, and/or programs to seek care in a more cost effective setting and/or from Designated Providers.
+In some instances, these programs may be offered in combination with a non-UnitedHealthcare entity.
+The decision about whether or not to participate is yours, in consultation with your Physician.
 These incentives are not Benefits and do not alter or affect your Benefits.
-You may call the number on the back of your ID card if you have any questions.
+You may call the number on your ID card if you have any questions.